Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/templating.rst

-- If you try to *Convert* without template bones (i.e. either an empty armature selected as template, or no bones selected in the current edited armature), you will get the error message "\ ``No Template and no deforming bones selected`` ", and nothing will occur.
+- If you try to *Convert* without template bones (i.e. either an empty armature selected as template, or no bones selected in the current edited armature), you will get the error message ``No Template and no deforming bones selected``, and nothing will occur.

 .. list-table::